-Tech Tip #48: Maintaining Your NACD, Rockford, Twin Disc or WPT Power Power Takeoff Clutch
+Tech Tip #48: Maintaining Your Twin Disc, Rockford, NACD, or WPT Power PTO Clutch

 Share

-Keeping your Rockford, Twin Disc®, NACD or WPT Power over-center clutch in good operating condition is easy if you know these guidelines.
+Keeping your Rockford™, Twin Disc®, NACD® or WPT Power® over-center clutch in good operating condition is easy if you know follow these guidelines.
 This Foley Tech Tip will show you how to check your clutch for adjustment, how to adjust it, and how to keep it lubricated.

 When to Adjust Your Twin Disc, Rockford, NACD or WPT Power PTO

-The key to maintaining your clutch is knowing when to adjust it and with many things this depends on how how much and what kind of use it gets.
-You should monitor the force necessary to engage your clutch and if that force drops by 10-15% from the recommended engagement force ranges, your clutch facings are wearing and your PTO needs adjustment.
-Sometimes that is hard to tell day to day so a good rule of thumb is to measure the engagement force weekly during active use.
+The key to maintaining your clutch is knowing when to adjust it and, as with many things, this depends on how much and what kind of use it gets.
+You should monitor the force necessary to engage your clutch and if that force drops by 10-15% from the recommended engagement force ranges, your clutch facings (aka: clutch discs) are wearing and your PTO needs adjustment.
+Sometimes that is hard to tell day-to-day so a good rule of thumb is to measure the engagement force weekly during active use.

 Note that when you replace your PTO or the clutch pack within it, you should recheck the engagement force after a day or so of use as there is often some settling after the first adjustment that will cause the clutch discs to loosen and the second adjustment should set you into normalized adjustment intervals.